Thomas Hong-Chi Lee

-Education
+Early life and education

-Lee was born in Taiwan and was educated at National Tainan First Senior High School and then National Taiwan University (1964–68).
-He then attended graduate school at Yale University, where he worked mainly with Arthur F. Wright, but also took courses from Jonathan Spence, Franklin L. Baumer, Jaroslav Pelikan, and Peter Gay, writing a Ph.D. thesis on education in Northern Song China (960–1126).
+Lee was born in Tainan, Taiwan.
+After graduating from National Tainan First Senior High School in 1962, he studied electrical engineering at National Cheng Kung University, but transferred to National Taiwan University in 1964 to study history.
+After receiving his bachelor's degree in 1968, he completed doctoral studies in the United States, earning his Ph.D. in history in 1974 from Yale University, where he worked mainly with Arthur F. Wright, but also took courses from Jonathan Spence, Franklin L. Baumer, Jaroslav Pelikan, and Peter Gay.
+His doctoral dissertation was titled, "Education in northern Sung China".

 Career

-He taught at The Chinese University of Hong Kong, from 1974 to 1991.
-After 1991 he taught at The City College of New York, and the Graduate Center, both of The City University of New York until he took an early retirement to return to Taiwan (in 2007).
+He taught at the Chinese University of Hong Kong, from 1974 to 1991.
+After 1991 he taught at the City College of New York, and the Graduate Center, both of The City University of New York until he took an early retirement to return to Taiwan (in 2007).
 He served as a visiting professor in Taiwan, China, and Germany, and has given lectures in China, Japan, Korea, Germany, as well as the US and Taiwan.
 He retired from National Tsing Hua University of Taiwan in 2015.